hacker-girls/Project_Ideas/README.md

 	> Image processing for images of natural places/things
 	> "Choose your own adventure" type quesions and output a national park or country suggestion to visit
 	> Use NPS API: take in "ideal" parts of a vacation and output: National Park, suggested camping, news articles related to the park, suggested itinerary, permits needed, etc.

+- I also like the idea of building off the adventure theme, and of doing something related to pollution/climate change (super relevant topic right now).
+I have experience with using map apis/JS frameworks and building interactive maps so that's something I would be super interested in doing!
+Related to Twitter sentiments we could do something like mapping sentiments about climate change in different areas or how often climate change is talked about around the world, or I like the idea of doing predictions of pollution over time -maddie

 ## Datasets
 - https://theysaidso.com/api/   (random but could be fun)